Twenty Thoughts to Remember If You Love Someone With Multiple Sclerosis (MS)

 4. Please be patient with me.

 5. Giving me a “tough love” push is good.

-6. Allow me to have a break from myself sometimes.
+6. Allow me to have an occasional break from myself.

 7. Just let me cry when MS overwhelms me.

 9. Your love and support are so important to me.